BattMoTeam/BattMo-gui/README.md

 cd BattMo-gui; pip install -r requirements.txt
 ```

-Initiate the Julia terminal in the command prompt and install the Julia packages:
+Initiate the Julia terminal in the command prompt and install the Julia packages (see 'Manifest.toml' for the correct versions):

 ```<powershell>
 julia